 Feeling overwhelmed by the selection of beautiful coleus available?
 We hear that a lot!
 Some folks want to try coleus but are unfamiliar with the varieties and do not know where to begin.
 Others are familiar with the common varieties of coleus available in most garden centers but are looking to expand their horizons and buy something a bit more unusual.
-Taking into consideration the most frequently asked questions from our customers we compiled the following lists.
+Taking into consideration the most frequently asked questions from our customers we have grouped some of our coleus into categories.
 These are suggestions only, and are based on our experience and experiences shared with us by our customers.
 No guarantees are implied by these suggestions and you might find that, in your climate and exposure, you have different results.
 Experimentation is part of the fun of gardening!
-Not every Coleus we carry are on one of these lists, and some Coleus varieties fit into more than one category, so please read the individual descriptions in the catalog before making your final selections.
-Remember that coleus varieties that are out-of-stock will not appear in the main catalog so some items on these lists might not be available to order.
+Some Coleus varieties fit into more than one category, so please read the individual descriptions in the catalog before making your final selections.

 Coleus that can tolerate sun:

 Known as "Spillers," Trailing Coleus are excellent for growing at the edge of containers and window boxes, and make beautiful hanging baskets.
 They can also be used as ground cover.
+Most trailing coleus reach a height of up to 12” but extend down or sideways for up to 30”.
 Trailing Coleus are the most likely of all types of Coleus to want to bloom, so pinch the ends regularly to keep flower buds from forming and to encourage branching.

 Plant 3-4 per 10-12" pot for single specimen plantings in pots, hanging baskets, and urns.
+In window boxes, plant at the front edge about 8”-10” apart.
 In mixed plantings, plant in open spots along the front and sides.
 In addition to spilling over the edge, Trailing Coleus will also weave themselves in and around the other plants for a charming effect.
-All Trailing coleus have small leaves ranging from 3/4 inch to 1 1/2 inches long.
+Most trailing coleus have leaves ranging from 3/4 inch to 1 1/2 inches long.

 Mounding or Compact Coleus: